GAPS-Collab/gaps-online-software/README.md

 It will greet you with a banner.

-After that, you can either write your own C++ code, linking to the gaps-online-software C++ API, or use the include pybindings (if `pybind11` was available at compile time)
+After that, you can either write your own C++ code, linking to the gaps-online-software C++ API, or use the included pybindings

-To use the pybindings, simply fire up an (i)python shell and type:
-`import gaps_tof as gt`

-Then the bindings should be ready.
 Example code on how to use them can be found in `<install_dir>/examples/`

 [More detailed installation instructions can be found in INSTALL.MD](INSTALL.md)